We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 San Diego beaches (of course).

-Waterfront Park in downtown San Diego with its play structures and water play fountain.
+Waterfront Park in downtown San Diego features play structures and a water play fountain.

 A visit to the La Jolla seals and La Jolla Cove sea lions.